Why sports is the linchpin for my travels

 * * *

-I have a few more international sports travel experiences on my wish list for the coming years: Soccer in England, possibly another Olympics, the World Cup for sure.
+I have a few more international sports travel experiences on my wish list for the coming years: International soccer (I’ve already been to England and Spain), possibly another Olympics, the World Cup for sure.

 If I’m able to check all these off, it will add a good 7-8 new countries to my list and help me get to a few corners of the world that I haven’t yet experienced in my lifetime.
 It will also be a good intro to international travel for my daughter Little Fan, born the year after I went to Russia and just now coming into her own as an aspiring world-seer.

 By the way, not all of my trips are going to involve sports.
-I am planning to head to Southeast Asia in early 2022, and there is no sports pretext behind that one.
-I just want to see that part of the world.
+I’ve seen a lot of exotic locales in recent years, and there is no sports pretext behind those trips.
+I just wanted to see those parts of the world.

 But you have to admit, when you have a passion behind it, the motivation to get out there has a hard time dying.
 And as long as there are sports going on and stadiums worth seeing, I’ll continue to travel.
 It’s just who I am.